KrishSai1997/bash-scripts/raid_mgmt/readme.md

 1. Download a script via `wget https://github.com/humor4fun/bash-scripts/new/master/raid_mgmt/script.sh -O script.sh`
 2. Add execution bit via `chmod +x script.sh`
 3. Install them to `/etc/rc.local` or your other job scheduler

+# Warning
+If you run `raid_scrubbing.sh` ensure that you background the process or else it will block permanently.